ComputerHardman/gmod-load-screen/README.md

 ## How to install
 Click clone or download, then download zip.

-Change the variables.js file to match your server.
+Copy config.php.example to config.php then change the api key.

-Copy config.php.example to config.php then change the api key
+Edit the rules.